Bhavya-2522/cprograms/Array.md

-## write a program to count sum of elements in an array.
+## 1.write a program to count sum of elements in an array.
 ```c
 #include <stdio.h>
 int main()